-- any other elected representative, for example your local Councillor or MP, who you may have asked to contact us on your behalf
+- Any other elected representative, for example your local Councillor or MP, who you may have asked to contact the Council on your behalf.

-- any other third party/advocate you have asked us to contact on your behalf, for example, if you have asked your son/daughter or other relative to raise your complaint - we will always request your written consent to register your details in our Customer Relationship Management System to enable us to process your correspondence, and before sharing your information with third parties
+- Any other third party/advocate you have asked the Council to contact on your behalf, for example, if you have asked your son/daughter or other relative to raise your complaint.
+Where it has not already been provided, we will always request your written consent to register your details in our Customer Relationship Management System to enable us to process your correspondence, and before sharing your information with third parties.

-- Independent Officers (IOs) or Independent Persons (IPs) commissioned by usto undertake independent investigations at stages two or three of the statutory Children’s Social Care Complaint process - IOs and IPs are required to enter into a confidentiality agreement prior to starting their investigation
+- Independent Officers [IOs] or Independent Persons [IPs] commissioned by the Council to undertake independent investigations at stages 2 or 3 of the statutory Children’s Social Care Complaint process IOs and IPs are required to enter into a confidentiality agreement prior to starting their investigation.

-- any other third party we may commission to deal with your enquiry, for example, an independent reviewer to carry out an investigation or review of services - a confidentiality agreement must be signed by the third party prior to commencing any work for us
+- Any other third party the Council may commission to deal with your enquiry, for example, an independent reviewer to carry out an investigation or review of services.
+A confidentiality agreement must be signed by the third party prior to commencing any work for the Council.

-*Where they think that correspondence you have addressed to them requires logging and coordinating by the Customer Relations and Information Governance teams.
+*Where they think that correspondence you have addressed to them requires logging, review and coordinating by the Customer Relations and Information Governance teams.

-If you have signed up for an account on our online portal you will be able to submit comments, compliments and complaints online and track their progress.
+If you have signed up for an account on the Council’s online portal you will be able to submit comments, compliments and complaints online and track their progress.

 It is possible to submit correspondence without creating an account but you will not have the benefit of being able to track your cases.
 All information received from you, whether through online submission, by email or hard copy, will be entered onto our Customer Relationship Management System and/or stored in Sharepoint or team folders in order to process your enquiry.